 Find out how these changes have dramatically impacted the insurance industry and how any insurance carrier can digitally transform their own business to accelerate growth and retention.

 Today’s consumers have learned to enjoy the benefits of internet research, social sharing, and online shopping and banking.
 Even typically conservative insurance companies responded by investing in the kinds of insurtech that help meet changing customer expectations and help them operate more efficiently.
-Most notably, many carriers have shifted their focus to direct-to-consumer, or DTC, products, instead of relying only upon networks of insurance agents to sell and service products.
+Most notably, many carriers have shifted their focus to direct-to-consumer, or D2C, products, instead of relying only on networks of insurance agents to sell and service products.

 As one example, just 20 years ago, local independent or captive insurance agents processed 80 percent of car insurance policies, according to Quattro, an insurance marketing agency.
 Since then, the number of agents has declined.
-Local agents still have a role to play for many carriers; it’s just that this tech can also empower independent and captive agents to do more in less time, so this technology also helps them work more efficiently.
+Local agents still have a role to play for many carriers, it’s just that this tech can also empower independent and captive agents to do more in less time.
+So, this technology also helps them work more efficiently.